 discard: Move a card from where it is to the discard pile.
 Cards that are "put into the discard pile" by an effect are not "discarded".
 Effects that simply say "discard a card" mean to discard it from hand.
-When damage exceeds a unit's health, it is discarded.
+When the number of damage counters on a unit is equal to or greater than that unit's health, it is discarded.
 If a card must be discarded to pay a cost, the card must actually be sent to the discard pile.
 Effects that say "would be discarded" don't let the discard take place.
-If a card is supposed to be "discarded" but is kept in play by another card's effect, then the discard is cost isn't paid and doesn't take place.
+If a card is supposed to be "discarded" but is kept in play by another card's effect, then the discarding effect's cost isn't paid and doesn't take place.
 See also: Unit Discard POP. (p.11)